wojciechmarek/robo-punks/README.md

 ## Purpose

-The RoboPunks website was created to enhance my programming skills and learn how to connect a web app to a Metamask wallet.
+The Robo Punks website was created to enhance my programming skills and learn how to connect a web app to a Metamask wallet.

 ## Screenshots